-In 1999 Joanna earned her Bachelor of Arts in Dance, Magna Cum Laude, from Desales University.
-As a dancer she performed in numerous faculty and student works, as well as dance roles in “The Music Man” and “Evita”.
-She was also a member of Desales’ pre-professional touring company, which brought dance performances and workshops to elementary and middle schools throughout the greater Lehigh Valley.
-As a choreographer, Joanna’s work was selected for presentation in student and faculty shows as well as for the1999 American College Dance Festival, where her senior thesis "Rowing", a dance/text work based on the poetry of Anne Sexton, was awarded a place in the Mid-Atlantic region Gala Performance.
+In 1999 Joanna earned her Bachelor of Arts in Dance, Magna Cum Laude, from Desales University in Pennsylvania, where she was awarded a four year talent scholarship and studied modern, ballet, pointe, tap, dance composition, dance history, kinesiology, theatrical lighting and costume construction.
+She performed as a featured dancer in numerous faculty and student works, as well as dance roles in The Music Man and Evita, and acting roles in student-directed plays.
+She was a member of Desales’ pre-professional touring company, which brought dance performances and workshops to elementary and middle schools throughout the greater Lehigh Valley.
+As a choreographer, Joanna’s work was selected for presentation in student and faculty shows as well as for the 1999 American College Dance Festival, where her senior thesis "Rowing", a dance/text work based on the poetry of Anne Sexton, was awarded a place in the Mid-Atlantic region Gala Performance.